Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 app:layout_constraintTop_toTopOf="parent"
 ```

-You can constrain the top, bottom, left, and right of a view to the top, bottom, left, and right of
+You can constrain the top, bottom, left and right of a view to the top, bottom, left and right of
 widgets in a so called `ConstraintLayout`.

 Then try to constrain the `TextView` so that it is positioned like the screenshot we saw earlier